shopware/store-api-reference/docs/guides/quick-start/work-with-the-cart.md

 ## Overview

-Any online store would be useless if it wasn't shoppable.
-Hence we need a cart where we can collect items which we want to buy.
+Any online store would be useless if it were not shoppable.
+Hence, we need a cart to collect items which we want to buy.

 Implicitly, a cart is associated with your `sw-context-token` header.

 ## Create a new cart

-To create a new one, make sure to set a context token header.
-If you want to, you can also pass a name to identify the cart later on.
+To create a new cart, make sure to set a context token header.
+You can also pass a name to identify the cart later if you want to.

 **Try it out**